kaovilai/docker-fast-api-e2e/README.md

 # docker-fast-api-e2e
-An end to end project running on docker providing flask api
+An end to end project running on docker providing fast api

 From repo directory
 ```bash